The webinar recording is now available to watch online.

 Professor Jon Timmis, Deputy Vice-Chancellor at the University of Sunderland and Co-founder and CTO of Simomics, a company established to commercialise the research developed during the VIDR Challenge.
 Jon will describe the technology development process of the virtual lab concept, how CRACK IT supported this, how the original platform has been expanded to support scientific discovery and 3Rs advances in a range of applications, and provide an SME perspective on engaging with the CRACK IT programme.

-Professor Jason Snape and Dr Stewart Owen from the Environmental Protection and Global Sustainability departments at AstraZeneca.
-Jason and Stewart will describe how AstraZeneca has worked with Jon to expand the Simomics platform and create the Virtual Fish Ecotoxicology Laboratory for environmental toxicity testing.
+Dr Stewart Owen from the Environmental Protection and Global Sustainability departments at AstraZeneca.
+Stewart will describe how AstraZeneca has worked with Jon to expand the Simomics platform and create the Virtual Fish Ecotoxicology Laboratory for environmental toxicity testing.
 The platform integrates mathematical models for toxicity, exposure, uptake and metabolism, allowing intelligent prediction of environmental risks posed by human medicinal products.
-They will also describe the wider scientific and 3Rs impacts of this compared to traditional in vivo approaches.
+He will also describe the wider scientific and 3Rs impacts of this compared to traditional in vivo approaches.

 The VIDR CRACK IT Challenge, sponsored by the NC3Rs and launched in 2013, aimed to develop a virtual platform to model infection and host response to pathogens for basic research, which would enhance new target development in infectious diseases.
 Large numbers of animals, typically rodents, are used in efficacy studies for new antibiotics or vaccines each year.
 The animals are infected with the pathogen of interest after vaccination or treatment with the experimental drug, or without treatment as a control.
 The resulting disease can cause significant suffering in control animals and those in which treatments are ineffective.